cacpssl/drawText/README.md

 # drawText
-A js library which enables text creation and editing directly on the canvas.
+A js library which enables text creation and editing on the canvas.

 # Example
 See [test.html](https://github.com/cacpssl/drawText/edit/master/test.html)